himanshuahlawat31/Udacity-1/Demo-01.md

 ### **1. Enable Attendee Tracking & Time Out Operation**

-This feature tracks user's activity in their lab environment and perform certain actions termed as Time Out Operation.
-The actions are listed below:
+**Enable Attendee Tracking** feature helps to track user's activity in their lab environment and perform certain actions termed as **Time Out Operation**.
+The operations are listed below:

-* Resource Stop - Virtual machines will be stopped.
+* **Resource Stop -** Virtual machines will be stopped.
-* Delete Environment - Lab environment will be deleted.
+* **Delete Environment -** Lab environment will be deleted.

-In case a user is inactive in the lab environment for a particular span of time, then as per the configurations of the enviornment, one of the above mentioned action will be imposed on that user's environment.

-The time period of inactivity by a user is termed as Environment Idle Timeout that will configured in minutes.
+In case a user is inactive in the lab environment for a particular span of time, then as per the configurations of the enviornment, one of the above mentioned operation will be imposed on that user's environment.
+The time period of inactivity by a user is termed as **Environment Idle Timeout** that will configured in minutes.

 From here we will learn more about the feature with the help of an example.

-1. Let's say we have a user **User01**, he has Environment Idle Timeout set to 10 minutes and Time Out Operation set to Resource Stop.
+1. Let's say we have a user **User01** and he has:
+* **Environment Idle Timeout** set to **10 minutes**
+* **Time Out Operation** set to **Resource Stop**

 2. User01 is performing the lab, then he takes a break which means his environment will be idle till he starts again.
-So as per the Environment Idle Timeout, all the resources(to be precise - all the Virtual machines) of his environment will be stopped as Time out operation was set to Resource Stop.
+So as per the **Environment Idle Timeout**, once he reaches to the inacitvity time limit(i.e., 10 minutes), all the resources of his environment will stop of as **Time out operation** was set to **Resource Stop**.

 3. Once User01 is back, he will have a note similar to the image shown below.
-It will say that RDP Gateway is not running which means your host VM is in stopped state.
+It will say that **RDP Gateway is not running** which means your host VM is in stopped state.

 ![ws name.](media/udacity-09.png)